SQream/sqream_docs/statistics/index.rst

 The Cost-Based Optimizer (CBO) evaluates and compares the potential costs associated with different query execution plans to determine the most efficient one.
 The "cost" in this context refers to the estimated resource requirements and performance metrics (such as GPU usage) that each candidate query plan would entail when executed.

-After adding or deleting data from a table on which we executed ``ANALYZE``, we must execute ANALYZE once more in terms of updating the statistics.

 Before You Begin
 ================